kdszafranski/fallback-cpp-dx-game/README.md

 I'm proud of working through 2 blocking type bugs which stopped me in my tracks.
 But I kept at it and worked passed them.

-I could easily take this further but need to move on.
+---

-## Additions
+## Completion

-I went back a few times to add the following:
+I went back and updated this significantly beyond what the book covers into a complete little game.
+I'm very proud of implementing some of the things from other engines into this one.
+It was a blast!

+### Final Features

+- Title screen, game over (game state management), all with input controls/navigation to leave the game, start over, etc.
 - Audio/SFX
+- Animations/Tweening
+- Added Block types which have varying health and associated colors with their remaining health.
+Blocks work down to a basic type but score as their original type which is worth more points
 - Score tracking
-- Added Block types which have varying health and associated colors with their remaining health
-- Console class and log display
+- `Console` class and `log` display, including a common `toString` method which converts relevant object into into a displayable string
-- Level progressions
+- Level progression and loading code
-- UI Buttons
+- UI Buttons with rollover states
-- Title screen, game over (state management)

 ![Fallback Game Over](pictures/gameover-screenshot.png)